Warning: *privacy not included with this product

 What could happen if something goes wrong?

-Amazon Fire HD tablets, of course, come with Alexa always happy to help if you chose to enable the AI.
-What's good with Alexa?
-They make it possible to automatically delete voice recordings immediately after they are processed.
+Let’s talk for a minute about Alexa itself.
+Amazon’s helpful artificial intelligence that’s built into everything from your Echo Dot smart speaker to Fire TV voice remote comes with its own set of questions and concerns.
+And Amazon’s Fire HD tablets come with Alexa always happy to help if you choose to enable the AI.
+Amazon does make it possible to automatically delete voice recordingsimmediately after they are processed.
 That's a nice feature after the controversy around human reviewers listening in to Alexa voice recordings.
 However, Amazon says when you delete your voice recordings, they still can keep data of the interactions those recordings triggered.
-So, if you buy a pregnancy test through Amazon Alexa, they won't forget you bought that pregnancy test just because you ask them to delete the voice recording of that purchase.
+So, if you buy a pregnancy test through Amazon Alexa, Amazon won't forget you bought that pregnancy test just because you ask them to delete the voice recording of that purchase.
 That record of the purchase is data they have on you going forward and may use to target you with ads for more stuff.

-What’s the worst that could happen?
+So, what’s the worst that could happen?
 Well, Amazon could learn all the shows you like to watch and start targeting you with ads for all the other streaming services out there.
 You can't resist and join them all, sending you into bankruptcy because there are so many dang streaming services these days!
 If you want Amazon to stop trying to sell you more stuff, you can (and should!) opt-out of some data collection and processing.
+So yeah, while Amazon doesn't sell your personal information, they sure do use the heck out of it to target you with more stuff to buy.

 Tips to protect yourself